10 Best Tips for Cruising

 Book excursions at the beginning of the cruise

 To avoid queues at the reception of the ship, book your excursions before departure or during the first day of cruising.
 You can find the list of excursions in your travel documents.
-Also, consider booking spa packages early, plus specialty restaurants or other activities to be sure to find a place.
+Also, consider booking spa packages early, plus speciality restaurants or other activities to be sure to find a place.

 Save on excursions

 Ask about the content of each excursion and see if the price is right.
 Take the time to check out sites that provide traveller reviews or travel tips to find interesting and less expensive tours.
 To save a little money, you can also organize your own excursion.